aratur/profile/src/content/project/multiplication.md

 ---
 id: 6
 name: 'Multiplication'
-description: 'This an application used by kids to memorize multiplication table.
-Makes use of Redux Toolkit to manage global state, and a dedicated slice with internationalization methods.
+description: 'This an application to help kids to memorize multiplication table.
+Makes use of Redux Toolkit to manage the global state, and a dedicated slice with custom internationalization methods.
 UI built with Bootstrap v3.'
 media:
   [
     {